Mon-Systeme-Fourrager/pyholos/README.md

-# holos_service
+# Welcome to PyHolos, the Python wrapper for Holos CLI! (and beyond)
-Prototype for running Holos 4.0 in MSF
+Description in progress